 Were my childhood dreams attainable?
 Sure, if I had wanted them badly enough.
 If I’m being honest, though, as I moved out on my own, got married, and became pregnant, my priorities shifted.

-Now, as the mother of 6 month old, I’m beginning to understand my own mother’s perspective.
+Now, as the mother of a 1 year old, I’m beginning to understand my own mother’s perspective.
 I’d been naive.
 I didn’t yet understand how all-consuming being a mother would be.
 I used to scoff when parents explained how exhausted they were at the end of the day.
 That they simply did not have the energy to complete even one more task.
 I now know motherhood is the most physically and emotionally draining job I’ve ever had.
 But it’s also the most fulfilling, by far.

 Sometimes, when I think too hard about it, I wonder if I’m doing enough to spread good in the world.
 Did I give up on my dreams too quickly?
 Couldn’t I be a good mother and have the career that I used to yearn for?

 But I’ve realized something along the way.
 I may have let go of my old dreams, but I’m now pursuing new ones.
 And you know what?
 It’s OK to have new dreams.